 Maintenance for every type of West Palm Beach home

-West Palm Beach housing stock is unusually varied for a Florida city — Mediterranean Revival waterfront in El Cid, mid-century ranches in Northwood and Pleasant City, 1920s frame cottages in Old Northwood and Flamingo Park, newer stucco-on-block infill across Westgate and the South End, plus high-rise downtown condos.
-Each one needs maintenance approached a little differently.
+West Palm Beach housing stock is unusually varied — Mediterranean Revival waterfront in El Cid, mid-century ranches in Pleasant City, 1920s cottages in Old Northwood, and newer stucco-on-block infill across Westgate and the South End.
+Maintenance is approached a little differently on each: historic homes prioritize crown, flashing, and cap condition, while newer homes more often involve factory-built and gas systems.
+Waterfront properties get marine-grade hardware that resists salt-air corrosion.

 Why West Palm Beach trusts us for maintenance